ahmedeldaly097/simple-web-app/README.md

 # Simple Web App
-## first of all, I need to thank me for writing this amazing web application.
+## A simple web to test all features of GitHub

 - ### This repo consists of two files
     - index.html
     - style.css
 ---